act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 For each of the image resources referenced by the [image sources][] of the test target, at least one of the following is true:

 - the image resource does not contain text expressing anything in a [human language][]; or
-- the text in the image resource is not the most significant visual content; or
+- the image resource contains text and the text is not the most significant visual content in the image; or
-- it is [essential][] that the text in the image resource is rendered with that specific presentation.
+- the image resource contains text and it is [essential][] that the text is rendered with that specific presentation.

 ## Assumptions

-_There are currently no assumptions_
+The text in the image resource is visible and not hidden by other resources rendered on the web page.
+If the text is not visible, even though parts of the image are, this rule may fail while [SC 1.4.5 Images of Text][sc1.4.5] and [SC 1.4.9 Images of Text (No Exception)][sc1.4.9] might by satisfied.

 ## Accessibility Support